Dimia, 3 mg+0.02 mg 28 pcs

 Overdose

-Based on the general experience of using OCs the potential symptoms of overdose may be: nausea, vomiting, slightly pronounced bleeding from the vagina.
+Based on general experience with COCs, potential symptoms of overdose may include: nausea, vomiting, and mild vaginal bleeding.

 Treatment: there are no antidotes.
 Further treatment should be symptomatic.